vornexx/easydirect/README.md

 # 🔨 Tools used

 In order, I would have to use...
-Github(for you to fork or download this repo), after would be Visual Studio Code(if you chose to download my repo, otherwise just edit the code in GitHub), then Vercel to host your redirection page!
+Github(for you to fork or download this repo), after would be Visual Studio Code(if you chose to download my repo, otherwise just edit the code in GitHub), then Vercel or Cloudflare (can be any html hosting site of your choice) to host your redirection page!